payu-india/CMS-Chatbot/reference/ZION/manage-subscriptions/get-list-of-subscriptions-api.md

         **mandatory**
       </td>
       <td>
-        Skip is the number of subscriptions to be skip from the data-set fetched from database for given merchantId before applying the limit on it.<br><br>  <br> <br><br>It should be greater than or equal to zero.
+        Skip is the number of subscriptions to be skip from the data-set fetched from database for given merchantId before applying the limit on it.<br/><br/>  <br/> <br/><br/>It should be greater than or equal to zero.
       </td>
     </tr>
     <tr>